a20351766/udo.1.4.0/docs/source/developapps/architecture.md

 All ledger state share this form; each has a set of properties, each with a different value.
-This *multi-property* aspect of states is a powerful feature -- it allows us to think of a Fabric state as a vector rather than a simple scalar.
+This *multi-property* aspect of states is a powerful feature -- it allows us to think of a UDO state as a vector rather than a simple scalar.
 We then represent facts about whole objects as individual states, which subsequently undergo transitions controlled by transaction logic.
-A Fabric state is implemented as a key/value pair, in which the value encodes the object properties in a format that captures the object's multiple properties, typically JSON.
+A UDO state is implemented as a key/value pair, in which the value encodes the object properties in a format that captures the object's multiple properties, typically JSON.
 The [ledger